angular-ui/bootstrap/src/popover/docs/readme.md

 Like the Bootstrap jQuery plugin, the popover **requires** the tooltip module.

-There are two versions of the popover: `popover` and `popover-template`:
+There are two versions of the popover: `uib-popover` and `uib-popover-template`:

-- `popover` takes text only and will escape any HTML provided for the popover body.
+- `uib-popover` takes text only and will escape any HTML provided for the popover body.
-- `popover-html` takes an expression that evaluates to an html string. *The user is responsible for ensuring the content is safe to put into the DOM!*
+- `uib-popover-html` takes an expression that evaluates to an html string. *The user is responsible for ensuring the content is safe to put into the DOM!*
-- `popover-template` takes text that specifies the location of a template to use for the popover body.
+- `uib-popover-template` takes text that specifies the location of a template to use for the popover body.
 Note that this needs to be wrapped in a tag.

 The popover directives provides several optional attributes to control how it